10 Social Media Best Practices for Engagement

 10. Respond to Negative and Positive Feedback

-If you receive negative feedback, consider looking at it as constructive criticism and an opportunity to improve.
+If you receive negative feedback, consider it constructive criticism and an opportunity to improve.
 If someone is complaining, it’s more than likely they’re looking for a resolution from you.
 Very rarely do people merely want to complain.
 Therefore, respond as quickly as possible and avoid the urge to purge.

 What tips do you have for engaging with people across social networks?
 What best practice would you add to this list?
 Do you think brands should follow everyone back and interact?
 Share your thoughts with me in the comments area below.
+If you need help with your social media, I’d love to help.
+Reach out, and let’s create a tailored plan for you.